TeamLighthorse/teamlighthorse.github.io/_posts/2020-09-11-api-guidelines.md

 ---
 As our team continues to build out a distributed micro-service based architecture, we need to ensure some level of consistency for the APIs that become part of this ecosystem.
-Having consistent API standards will help to increase developer productivity while also helping to improve quality and robustness of API implementations.
+Having consistent API standards will help to improve quality and robustness of API implementations, while also helping to improve developer productivity.

 <!--more-->